 - Method.
 This parameter determines the method that is used to normalize the adjacency matrix of a network.
 There are three options: - No normalization.
 Using this option, no normalization is performed at all.
 In general, we strongly discourage this option. - Normalization method 1.
 This is the default normalization method.
 This method uses the so-called association strength measure (Van Eck & Waltman, 2009). - Normalization method 2.
 This is an alternative normalization method.
-The difference between this method and the default method is rather technical, and we will therefore not discuss it here.
-Our recommendation is to try out both methods and to use the one that seems to yield more satisfactory results. - Ignore self links.
+The difference between this method and the default method is rather technical, and we will therefore not discuss it here. - Ignore self links.
 This parameter determines whether self links in a network are ignored.
 In other words, the parameter determines whether the main diagonal of the adjacency matrix of a network is ignored.
 If self links are ignored, the elements on the main diagonal of the adjacency matrix are set equal to zero.
-In general, we strongly recommend ignoring self links. - Mapping parameters. - Convergence.
+In general, we strongly recommend to ignore self links. - Mapping parameters. - Convergence.
 This parameter determines the convergence criterion used by the optimization algorithm of the VOS mapping technique.
 The parameter must have a value between 0 and 0.01.
 The closer the value of the parameter is to zero, the more accurate the mapping solution that will be obtained. - Max. iterations.
 This parameter determines the maximum number of iterations performed by the optimization algorithm of the VOS mapping technique.
 The larger the value of the parameter, the more accurate the mapping solution that will be obtained.

-• Clustering parameters.
+Clustering parameters.